Stitch Fix, Inc. (SFIX) CEO Katrina Lake on Q2 2020 Results - Earnings Call Transcript

 Erinn Murphy

 Okay.
 And then just two follow-ups for me really, maybe first, on inventory, just as we’re talking about the gross margin, it seems a little high at 43% when I look at the mid-teens guidance for the third quarter.
 So just curious on what active – if you believe you have any actions to take what will those look like?
-I know you’ll start, will you start to see inventory and sales kind of went up a little bit more?
+I know you’ll start, will you start to see inventory and sales kind of [link up] [ph] a little bit more?

 And then the second clarification on the guidance, Mike, this is probably more for you.
-Q4 revenue guidance is implied around mid single-digit Can you just talk about what your assumptions are for revenue per client and active client in the fourth quarter?
+Q4 revenue guidance is implied around mid-single-digit.
+Can you just talk about what your assumptions are for revenue per client and active client in the fourth quarter?
 Thank you.

 Mike Smith